catbaron0/efb-voice_recog-middleware/README.md

 ![example](./example.jpg)

 - Baidu
+    - Deprecated for now because my Baidu account is limited by Baidu
     - API from Baidu is available for free.
     - You need to get `API_KEY` and `SECRET_KEY` following
     http://ai.baidu.com/docs#/ASR-API-PRO/top